 Under this section you will find a list of expenses which are eligible for funding.
 If you have any questions or notice that one of your costs is not explicitly listed under any of the three funding streams, please contact the Program Coordinator for more information.
-Under all three-funding stream's any work or labour completed by the applicant is not eligible for funding.
+Under all three-funding stream's, administrative costs, legal fees, and own labour (work that is performed by the applicant and/or property owners) are not eligible project costs.
 Work must be completed by a professional and/or contractor to be eligible.